Split your configuration into multiple files

 You should ensure that only trusted templates are allowed access to the file system.

-itself is relative, it’ll be relative to the configuration file in which it’s defined.
+If base_path itself is relative, it’s relative to the configuration file in which it’s defined.